iqmo-org/magic_duckdb/README.md

 Types:
 --listtypes: Returns a list of available output types.
 Pandas df is the default type.
 -t <type>: Selects the type for this and all future requests.

+Other:
+-ai / -aichat: Route request to OpenAI
+-r: Replace {var} with variable strings from the environment.
+This is for parameterizing queries.
 ```

 See notebooks/examples.ipynb for complete usage examples.